Prologue: Remembrance

 Juice opened the box.

-A freshly-severed human arm laid inside.
+A freshly-severed human arm lay inside.